-- (a) Electronically filed documents must be formatted as specified by TexasOnline.
-See Rule 4.1(d) above. - (b) A properly formatted, electronically filed pleading is deemed to comply with Tex.
-R. Civ.
-P. 45 which requires that pleadings be on paper measuring approximately 81⁄2 inches by 11 inches.
+- (a) Electronically-filed documents must be computer-formatted as specified by TexasOnline.
+Electronically-filed documents must also be formatted for printing on 8 1⁄2-inch by 11-inch paper. - (b) An electronically-filed pleading is deemed to comply with TEX.
+R. CIV.
+P. 45.